 Although the MPF system is too restrictive for sophisticated investors looking to invest substantial wealth to maximise short-term performance, it offers to many an open, attractive vehicle for retirement savings with the availability of choices and at relatively low cost.

 Figure 13: Breakdown of total management fees by Reference System (% of AUM)

-Fund management fees

-Distribution cost

-Administration cost

-and direct expenses

-that are not broken down
+■Fund management fees ■ Distribution cost ■ Administration cost ■Management fees and direct expenses and direct expenses etc. that are not broken down